dhineshr066/Marks_Management_System/README.txt

 ## 🚀 Future Enhancements

 * Graphical User Interface (Java Swing / JavaFX)
-* Student Login Authentication
+* Student Authentication System
 * Attendance Management
 * Grade Calculation Automation
-* Export Reports to PDF
+* Report Export to PDF
-* Web-Based Deployment
+* Web-Based Version
+* Cloud Database Integration

 ---

-## 📸 Sample Workflow
+## 📷 Application Workflow

 1. Teacher logs into the system.
-2. Teacher adds student records.
-3. Teacher enters examination marks.
+2. Student records are created and stored.
+3. Examination marks are entered.
-4. Data is stored in MySQL database.
+4. Data is saved in MySQL database.
-5. Students can view their marks and reports.
+5. Students can view their marks.
-6. Reports can be generated for academic analysis.
+6. Academic reports are generated and displayed.

 ---